alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-jesus-was-no-more-than-a-messenger-of-allah.md

 ---
+date: 2020-08-28
+group1: true
+hijri: Muharram 9, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Jesus was no more than a Messenger of Allah
 source: Fatawa Al-Lajnah Ad-Da'imah no. 1621, question 7
-hijri: Muharram 9, 1442
-date: 2020-08-28
-category: [prophets,sects,fatwas]
 summary: Surely, in disbelief are they who say that Allâh is the Messiah, son of Mary.
-group1: true
-locale: en
-lang: en
+title: Jesus was no more than a Messenger of Allah
 ---

 ## Question: